dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

     > [!IMPORTANT]
     > Libraries don't need to define an `<OutputType>` setting.
 Remove that entry if you're upgrading a library project.

 This XML gives you the basic structure of the project.
 However, it doesn't contain any of the settings from the old project file.
-Using the old project information you previously copied to a text editor, copy the following settings.
+Using the old project information you previously copied to a text editor, do the following:

-01. With the `<PropertyGroup>` element in the new project, copy the following from the old project:
+01. Copy the following elements from the old project file into the `<PropertyGroup>` element in the new project file:

     - `<RootNamespace>`
     - `<AssemblyName>`